willnorris/willnorris.com/content/now.md

 ## Personal

-After 13 years living in and around Half Moon Bay, CA, we have recently moved to Temecula, CA.
+After 13 years living in and around Half Moon Bay, CA, we moved to Temecula, CA this past summer (2023).
-Elisabeth's family lives in the area, and there are just a lot of reasons right now to move.
+Elisabeth's family lives in the area, and there were just a lot of reasons right now to move.
-There are also many reasons to stay, so this has been a very difficult process for us.
+Quite honestly, we're still adjusting to new schools, new community, new everything.
-We just moved at the end of June and are now in the process of getting everything set up.
+While there are certainly some aspects that are great, overall it's been a tough transition.

 I haven't been reading as much as I would like.
 Still mostly science fiction when I do.